Historically, many DDL operations

 show create table

 Or, query the

-As a consequence of this enhancement, you can now also drop a foreign key and its associated index in a single statement, which previously required separate statements in a strict order:
+You can also drop a foreign key and its associated index in a single statement:

 tableDROP FOREIGN KEY